MrVerma29/Sample-of-Project---EDA-and-data-visualization-of-Bird-Strikes-between-2000-2011/README.md

     Estimating the financial cost associated with the incident, including repair costs and operational impacts.
 10. Injuries or Fatalities:
     Recording any injuries to passengers or crew and any fatalities resulting from the bird strike.

+Overall summary of the insights : -
+1. Bird strikes are a significant issue for the aviation industry, with increasing frequency over time and substantial economic impact.
+2. Most strikes occur at lower altitudes during takeoff, landing, and approach phases.
+3. Unknown bird species are common, but certain identified species like mourning doves are frequently involved.
+4. Strikes typically have no major impact, but some cause aborted takeoffs, engine shutdowns, injuries, and even fatalities.
+5. Pilot warnings about bird activity can help mitigate the severity of strikes.
+6. Certain larger bird species cause more damage and higher costs than smaller birds.

+Important Insights : -
+1. Bird strikes are becoming more prevalent and pose a safety and financial threat to the aviation industry.
+2. Lower flight phases are most vulnerable to bird strikes.
+3. Specific bird species can be targeted for mitigation efforts around airports.
+4. Improved communication and warnings about bird hazards can benefit pilots.
+5. The impact of bird strikes varies depending on the species and altitude.

+Key Metrics and Factors Affecting : -
+1. Metrics: Number of bird strikes, cost of damages, injuries, flight delays/cancellations, altitude, time of day, weather conditions.
+2. Factors Affecting: Bird species, flight phase, pilot warnings, airport location, time of year.

+Strategies : -
+1. Wildlife management programs to reduce bird populations around airports.
+2. Habitat modification to make airport areas less attractive to birds.
+3. Improved technology for bird detection and deterrence.
+4. Enhanced communication and warnings about bird activity for pilots.
+5. Public awareness campaigns about the dangers of bird strikes.